Bryony Langmaid

 Hello, my name is Bryony.

-Words First has provided me with such a fantastic opportunity to see each of my clients through their entire speech and language journey, from initial observation and assessment-planning, to delivering intervention, and then discharging them from the service.
-This has truly let me grow as a therapist and understand the importance of the SaLT’s role.
-As a creative person, I also enjoy having the time to plan my sessions and create individualised resources for my clients, while still having access to some of Words First’s amazing company resources.
+Words First has provided me with a fantastic opportunity to see each of my clients through their entire speech and language journey—from initial observation and assessment planning, to delivering intervention, and then discharging them from the service.
+This has truly allowed me to grow as a therapist and understand the importance of the SaLT’s role.